gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 If any of these commands fail with "permission denied", your ownership isn't set correctly.

 Nice work, you've set up the major components of your dashboard.
-Now let's set up the Cloudflare tunnel and routes to securely move data between your Pi and the internet.
+Now let's set up the Cloudflare tunnel to securely move data between your Pi and the internet.

-## 3. **Cloudflare:** Tunnels, Routes, Applications and Tokens
+## 3. **Cloudflare:** Tunnels, Applications, and Tokens

 Cloudflare provides a secure connection called a "tunnel" between your Pi and the internet.
-Within a tunnel will be different "routes" for different services, like a route for Node-RED to send data there from the MetSci LNS.
-You could also setup a route for Grafana to display data from your Pi onto a public dashboard, or something directly to InfluxDB.
+Within a tunnel will be different public hostnames for different services, like one for Node-RED to send data there from the MetSci LNS.
+You could also setup a public hostname for Grafana to display data from your Pi onto a public dashboard, or something directly to InfluxDB.

-For this tutorial, we're going to set up two routes, one for Node-RED and one for Grafana.
+For this tutorial, we're going to set up two public hostnames, one for Node-RED and one for Grafana.

-We're not going to setup a route for InfluxDB (because it's not needed).
-The point here is to expose you a bit to what you can do with Cloudflare and routes.
+We're not going to set one up for InfluxDB (because it's not needed).
+The point here is to expose you a bit to what you can do with Cloudflare.

 Ok, back to tunnels.
 Think of a tunnel like a big PVC pipe that connects your Pi to the internet.
 Within that pipe are lots of little straws that carry separate types of information.
-Each straw is a "route" in the tunnel, and within those straws you'll have different types of data (from different types of sensors) moving through.
+Each straw is a public hostname in the tunnel, and within those straws you'll have different types of data (from different types of sensors) moving through.
 Each type of data needs to get authenticated before it can get sent through the straw; it needs a token to authenticate it.

-Within a route, each sensor type you set up in MetSci will need its own token to keep the http integration secure.
+Within a public hostname, each sensor type you set up in MetSci will need its own token to keep the http integration secure.

 To start this off, login to [Cloudflare](https://www.cloudflare.com/).
 I'm assuming you've already set up your domain with Cloudflare, so when you log in you'll see something like this: